Careers

 Get a Free Quote

-How to Get Rid of Summer Patch Lawn Disease in North Texas
+How to Identify and Treat Summer Patch Lawn Disease

 Mike Moore

-Extreme heat, limited rainfall, and rising humidity (three common occurrences here) are the perfect recipe for yard fungus, like Summer Patch lawn disease, to start growing.
-But there are some steps that you can take to mitigate the problem.
+Extreme heat, limited rainfall, and rising humidity (three common occurrences here) are the perfect recipe for summer patch lawn disease to start growing.
+This is a wicked disease that can do a lot of damage in a short amount of time.

-Summer Patch lawn disease (aka magnaporthe poae) is characterized by irregular brown patches.
+Summer patch lawn disease is a lawn fungus characterized by irregular brown patches.
 It is a destructive disease that kills grass by infecting and destroying its roots.

-Because of the fact that it not only kills the grass blades but also the roots, it is a lot more destructive than other common lawn diseases like Dollar Spot disease.
+The problem can start small but spread quickly, rotting grass down to the soil level.
+Because of the fact that it not only kills the grass blades but also the roots, it is a lot more destructive than other common lawn diseases like dollar spot disease or brown patch.

 How to Treat Summer Patch Lawn Disease